New York Asbestos Attorneys

 All types of asbestos cause mesothelioma and no amount of asbestos exposure is safe, the U.S Environmental Protection Agency warns.
 Once exposed to asbestos, a person has a life-long risk of developing an asbestos-related disease.

-While most often individuals affected with the cancer were exposed to asbestos in the workplace, exposure to asbestos in the home is also possible.
+While most often individuals affected with the cancer were exposed to asbestos in the workplace, asbestos exposure in homes is also possible.
 Sometimes workers brought asbestos fibers into their homes on their clothing, shoes or hair.
 As a result, their children and spouses were exposed to the deadly fibers.

 This type of second-hand exposure to asbestos is known as “take home” exposure.
 Today, regulations are in place for worksites where asbestos is handled to prevent this kind of second-hand exposure.